SAS Survival Handbook, John ‘Lofty’ Wiseman

 Camping guides, hiking and survival manuals, and simple camping cookbooks can not only help you avoid potential disasters and protect you from the elements, but make your outdoor adventure truly memorable.
 Without further ado, here are some of the best camping books for the outdoors you need to check out before your exploration begins.

-Written by a former survival instructor for Britain’s elite Special Air Service, John ‘Lofty’ Wiseman, this book is the ultimate survival guide that contains some of the most reliable information about hiking, camping, outdoor adventures in general and survival in nature.
+Written by a former survival instructor for Britain’s elite Special Air Service, John ‘Lofty’ Wiseman, SAS Survival Handbook is the ultimate survival guide that contains some of the most reliable information about hiking, camping, outdoor adventures in general and survival in nature.
 From basic and old-school camp craft and navigation skills, to urban strategies for coping with fear and countering espionage and protecting your family from break-ins, you can learn how to be prepared for any situation that may surprise you in life – not just while exploring the great outdoors.